The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 ### Question 8

-A data type to represent a single item in the cart would be an object.
-This is because the item can have multiple keys that need to be accessed such as: item, quantity, color, description, and size.
+A data type to represent a single item in a shopping cart would be an object.
+This is because the item can have multiple keys that need to be accessed, such as: item, quantity, color, description, and size.
 A data type to represent the entire shopping cart would be an array.
-This is because we need to access things like total items which could easily be accessed with the `.length` property.
+This is because we need to access things like total items which could be easily accessed with the `.length` property.
 To add new items we can use the `push()` method, which would also allow us to store the items in the order in which the user has been adding them.
-Here is an example of how `shoppingCart` would be structured:
+Here is an example of how a `shoppingCart` would be structured:

 ```
  let shoppingCart = [